City-of-Helsinki/helfi-hakuvahti/README.md

 - Title uses default `title` field, together with default `url` field.
 - Site has Asiointitietovarasto account for storing subscribed email securely.

+## Architecture in a nutshell:

+- Hakuvahti is an Fastify application and follows recommended project structure from `fastify-cli` tool.
+This means no manual routing, routes are autoloaded from `src/routes` and plugins are autoloaded from `src/plugins`.
+Helper libraries are under `src/lib` and type definitions with Typebox are under `src/types`.
+- Hakuvahti uses [Typebox](https://github.com/sinclairzx81/typebox), which creates
+  Json schema objects that infer as TypeScript types.
+Naming is standardized as `SomeThing` for Json schema which has corresponding `SomeThingType`.
+- Hakuvahti uses MongoDB collection as a queue for outbound emails.
+This way performing API actions and collecting results from MongoDB does not depend on possible ATV errors or network lag, or availability of SMTP server.
+- Adding, confirming and deleting subscriptions happens through REST api, while ElasticProxy queries and sending emails happen through cron scripts.

 ## Installing and running Hakuvahti

 - `npm i` to install dependencies